Probate Bond (Estate Bond)

 - Is a probate surety bond protection for me?

-No. As the executor you are provided no insurance from the bond.
-It protects rightful heirs receiving inheritance by guaranteeing you (the executor) will disburse the estate per the will or the state's probate laws; should you fail to do so a claim can be made to make the heirs whole.
-The bond does not protect any heir that is also the executor.
+No. As the executor or fiduciary, you are provided no insurance from the bond.
+It protects rightful heirs receiving inheritance by guaranteeing you (the executor/fiduciary) will disburse the estate per the will or probate laws; should you fail to do so a claim can be made to make the heirs whole.
+The bond does not protect any heir that is also the executor or fiduciary.